 Eastern Europe is a versatile and vastly underrated region, from the azure waters of Croatia to the architectural wonders of the Czech Republic to the charming medieval towns of Estonia.

-However – and it is a rather big HOWEVER -, there is a clear schism between Western/Central and Eastern Europe in the way LGBTQ+ people and their rights are treated.
+However – and it is a rather big HOWEVER -, there is a clear schism between the US or North America/Western/Central and Eastern Europe in the way LGBTQ+ people and their rights are treated.
 This has led some to have labeled the divide as a “rainbow curtain” in mimicry of the iron curtain of the cold war of old.
 Not to say that Western and Central Europe haven’t had their trials and tribulations, but as a whole the wheel of progress has very much spun in favor of the community over the last few years.
 Whereas in Eastern Europe – despite some countries there making great early strides– progress seems to have very much grinded to a halt with parts even lacking comprehensive legal protection and societal attitudes remaining anything but inclusive.

 However, none of this should be a barrier to the eager LGBTQ+ globetrotter from hoping to visit some of the most beautiful and captivating places in the world.
 The trick is knowing not only the safest places to go, but also knowing the political backdrop until the inexorable wave of progress washes over the region.
 No matter where you choose though, the principle advice is always prioritize safety and exercise caution before engaging in public displays of affection.
-Also, to travel cheaply and safely with 12Go
+Also, to travel cheaply and safely with 12Go.

 Here are 5 of our top picks to visit in Eastern Europe: